karin0/buaa-co-cpu-judge/README.md

 ### Verilog

 Your test bench should provide clocks and drive the CPU.
 At runtime, it should `$readmemh` from `code.txt` into IM and `$display` writing accesses in the same format as the course requires.
-After the entire program finishes, it should call `$finish()` to halt.
-Simulate the test bench in ISim manually for once to ensure the test bench executable is generated in your ISE project directory.
+Simulate the test bench in ISim manually for once to ensure the compiled test bench executable is generated in your ISE project directory.

 ## Usage